On the Landscape of One-hidden-layer Sparse Networks and Beyond: Sparse-dense Non-linear Networks

 \subsection{Extension}

-\paragraph{Deep Sparse Non-linear Networks.} We extend Theorem \ref{thm:non-linear} to deep sparse networks.
+We extend Theorem \ref{thm:non-linear} to deep sparse networks.
 Due to the complex stack structure of deep sparse networks, we could only show no spurious valleys with non-empty interiors.
-Such constraint points out the spurious valley, if exists, is certainly degenerated.
+Such constraint points out that spurious valleys, if exist, are certainly degenerated.